-For a full reconciliation of net debt and adjusted net funds, see note 13 to the Interim Condensed Consolidated Financial Statements, net funds.
+For a full reconciliation of net debt and adjusted net funds, see note 13 to the summary financial information included within this announcement, net funds.

 The Group had four specific credit facilities in place during the period and no other material borrowings.